I’m Liz Scarfe, Melbourne psychotherapist

-Apart from therapy sessions, I write articles and make videos about therapy and trauma, and also run personal and professional development workshops and programs about trauma and Process-Oriented Psychology and am the founder of the Melbourne Processwork Centre.
+Apart from therapy sessions, I also offer clinical supervision to other therapists, run personal and professional development workshops and programs about trauma and Process-Oriented Psychology and am the founder of the Melbourne Processwork Centre.
 I’m the Executive Director of Australia New Zealand Process Oriented Psychology and a faculty member of Process Work Institute India.

-Other than that, I do pretty regular things like hanging out with friends and family, reading novels, the occasional movie, bit of meditating and exercising, walks in nature…but I particularly love…
+Other than that, I do pretty regular things like hanging out with friends and family, reading novels, the occasional movie, bit of exercise, walks in nature…but I particularly love…

 …diving and travelling, and travelling to go diving.